DCAN-Labs/loes-scoring-2/doc/WIPs/alex_net.md

 additions and
 multiplications combined with a non-linear function computed by `ReLU`.

-1. Conv3d(...)  # For the purposes of explaining AlexNet, we can consider `Conv3d` to be a `k x k x k` cube with each voxel containing a number.
+1. Conv3d(...): For the purposes of explaining AlexNet, we can consider `Conv3d` to be a `k x k x k` cube with each voxel containing a number.
 This is scanned across and through `k x k x k` sub-cubicles of the 3-dimensional MRI.
 That is, we are taking the dot product of the `k x k x k` convulotion kernel with the `k x k x k` sub-cubicles of the MRI.
+Convolutions with a small kernel identify features at a low level.
-2. BatchNorm3d(...)  # Batch normalization.
+2. BatchNorm3d(...): Batch normalization.
 Normalizes the output of the previous layer.
 This is to keep the values 'reasonable' for Step 3.
-3. ReLU(...)  # Rectified linear unit.
+3. ReLU(...): Rectified linear unit.
 We use ReLU as our activation function.
+The activation function add non-linearity to the model.
-4. MaxPool3d(...)  # TODO Give plain English description
+4. MaxPool3d(...): Downsamples the data.
+Preserves the *big picture*.

 With CNNs, by constructing
 different blocks consisting of different types of constituent parts with different parameters